joegreene/2015-Fall-CS-121/README.md

 __Extra Information__:
 - If you need to contact me my email is located at the bottom of this page (and all other pages in this repository).
-- I can also be contacted after class (I normally sit in the back).
+- I can also be contacted after class (I sit in the back).
 - You can ask me any questions about the course as long as they are not homework related.
-- Most (if not all) updates to this repository are done between Thursday evening and Friday evening.
+- All updates to this repository are done between Thursday evening and Friday night.
   - The best time to check for updates is either midday Friday (or if I'm really lagging, Saturday).

 I look forward to working with you guys this semester!